washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 In the context of Club Policies, the term windsurf board is understood to include boards with daggerboards and boards without daggerboards (shortboards and foil boards).
 The Windsurf Fleet represents the many combinations of boards, booms, masts, mast extenders, sails, and universal joints that may be rigged together and sailed by one person.

 ## Ratings Requirements and Privileges

-### Definition

-A Rating for a fleet or class of vessels allows a Member to use those vessels in the conditions and waters for which they are rated without supervision.

-### General Requirements

-1. All Members must read and be familiar with the contents of Articles I, II, and III of the Policies in order to qualify to receive Ratings, especially the Club's boat checkout procedures.
-2. All Members must display consideration for the safety of lives and for the protection of club equipment.
-3. A combination of Written Exams and on-the-water practical Ratings Tests are required for each Rating as described below.
-4. The requirements described here are minimum requirements.
-The final decision to award a Rating is at the discretion of the Chief, Instructor, or Ratings Examiner administering the Ratings Test.

 ### Windsurf Novice Ratings